probhav/InterviewbitRepo/README.md

 # interviewBit <br>
 Made this project as part of hiring assignment at Interviewbit(Scalar Academy) <br>
 For SDE -Internship position <br>
-1. An interview creation page where the admin can create an interview by selecting participants, start time and end time.
+1. An interview creation page where the admin can create an interview by selecting participants, start time and end time. <br>
 Backend should throw error with proper error message if:
-Any of the participants is not available during the scheduled time (i.e, has another interview scheduled) No of participants is less than 2
+Any of the participants is not available during the scheduled time (i.e, has another interview scheduled) No of participants is less than 2 <br>
+2. Email notifications for the scheduled interview <br>
-2. An interviews list page where admin can see all the upcoming interviews.
+3. An interviews list page where admin can see all the upcoming interviews.<br>
-3. An interview edit page where admin can edit the created interview with the same validations as on the creation page.
+4. An interview edit page where admin can edit the created interview with the same validations as on the creation page.<br>
-4. Option to upload resume.
+5. Option to upload resume.